 Register Offices: weddings

-If your ceremony has been cancelled, you should take note of any arrangements by your Register Office for reinstating it.
+If your ceremony was cancelled, you should take note of any arrangements by your Register Office for reinstating it.

-Reporting has been temporarily paused by the Home Office.
+Reporting was temporarily paused by the Home Office during the last lockdown period, but centres now have limited opening times.
 You should receive a text message to inform you when reporting starts again.
 You should contact your reporting centre by email with your name and Home Office reference number to make sure they have a valid telephone number for future contact (for example, if you think they might have an old number).

 Right to Work and Right to Rent